logic-building/functional-go/README.md

 }

 ```
-#### Four variants of function.
+#### Four variants of the function.
 1 is given above and 3 are given below
 ##### MapInt, MapIntPtr, MapIntErr, MapIntPtrErr
 ### MapIntPtr
 ```go